How It Works

 Not Done Meaning

-❌ Record audio No audio is ever saved or stored
+❌ Store audio No audio is ever saved or stored

 ❌ Collect analytics No usage tracking

 All audio processing happens locally on your Mac.
-Equaliser has no network capability.
+Equaliser only uses the network to check the latest version released on GitHub.

 Microphone Permission

-macOS may request microphone permission when Equaliser launches.
-Here's why:
+macOS requests microphone permission when Equaliser launches for audio routing.

 Troubleshooting